 4. Embed compassionate approaches in staff/service-user interaction and practice, and continue to improve compassionate care following the end of programmed activities

 Primary study design

 Secondary study design

 Cluster randomised trial

 Patient information sheet

 Not available in web format, please use contact details to request a patient information sheet

 Topic: Dementias and neurodegeneration, Ageing; Subtopic: Dementia, Ageing; Disease: Dementia, All Ageing

 CLECC has been designed for use by ward nursing teams in inpatient settings for older people.
 The implementation programme takes place over a 4 month period but it is designed to lead to a longer-term period of service improvement.
 The behavioural intervention in this study aims to improve compassionate care by delivering a intervention which involves improving the workplace environment and the work team.

-2. Patient-reported evaluations of emotional care will be measured using PEECH and PPE-15
+2. Patient-reported evaluations of emotional care measured using PEECH and PPE-15

 Secondary outcome measures